 Ashley has two main pieces of advice for Fredonia students.
 The first is “to keep an open mind,” during internships and other career related experiences.
 She says, “It’s important to go into these environments with a positive mindset,” because every opportunity will give you an opportunity to grow as a professional regardless of the type of experience.
 Her second piece of advice is to remember that “it’s ok to make mistakes,” she adds, the opportunities developed during undergrad are “all a learning experience,” and “it’s how you bounce back and grow and learn” from these experiences that truly matter.

 Lindsey recommends visiting the Career Development Office sooner rather than later, in order to take full advantage of all the services they have to offer.
 She adds, “it is so easy to make an appointment or get help from the CDO – that’s what they are there for!”

-Minors: Accounting and Business Administration
+Applied Mathematics, Minors: Accounting & Business Administration

 Prior to being offered her new position, Lindsey worked at the Human Resources Office at SUNY Fredonia as a student assistant.
 She applied for the position in her last semester at Fredonia, and following both a phone and in-person interview, was offered the full-time position in the office.
 Lindsey’s dedication to career planning is clear when you learn she not only found a position that would provide her with valuable industry-specific skills, but also spent a lot of time networking with faculty and staff in both Human Resources and on campus.
 These connections were essential for Lindsey as they were able to “help [her] learn about different careers,” and provide helpful advice during the application process.
 Lindsey’s advice is to “ask questions!”
 She adds, “not only will it help you understand, learn, and grow, but it will also show that you are interested, engaged, and willing to listen and learn from someone else.